The following image was made by Divide with Lines Designer:

 See MULTIPLICATIVE INVERSE for more information on how to find the inverse or reciprocal.

-The quotient must be written as a mixed number and in lowest terms.
+The quotient must be written in simplest form as a mixed number and in lowest terms, if necessary.

 Follow the directions in the dialog box after pressing the <START> button.
 The <EXPLAIN> button may be pressed after you enter the divisor to see how to do the example.